Attend to the Difference: Cross-Modality Person Re-identification via Contrastive Correlation

 \subsection{Visualization}

 To qualitatively analyze the proposed method, we visualize some contrastive feature maps on the test set of SYSU-MM01 as shown in Figure~\ref{fig:feature_map}.
-Specifically, an IR query image I is compared to 3 positive and 6 negative RGB person images.
-As can be seen, the high response of feature maps mainly lies on the difference of person pairs, especially on different body, and the more different they are, the higher response feature maps exhibit.
+Specifically, an IR query image $I$ is compared to 3 positive and 6 negative RGB person images.

+We can observe that the high response of feature maps lies especially on different body, and the more different they are, the higher response feature maps exhibit.
+Comparing $I$ and $R_{3}$, as the two images’ body shape is similar, the contrastive feature maps’ response is relatively low; Comparing $I$ and $R_{7}$, genders and body forms are quite different, so the contrastive feature maps’ response is higher.

 In addition, we also show some ranking results in Figure~\ref{fig:result}.
 We select some IR images as queries to search from the gallery RGB images of the test set of SYSU-MM01.
 The images in the first column are query images.
 The retrieval results are sorted from left to right according to the similarity scores based on the simplified mode.
 The last row shows one failure case, where the person in query image carries a bag, while in gallery images the same person does not carry a bag anymore and the top-2 matches in the ranking list are indeed very similar to the query person.